 1. Lavender or Frankincense essential oil

-These are my top two all-purpose essential oils for the body.
+Lavender and Frankincense essential oil are my top two all-purpose essential oils for the body.
 I love adding a few drops of Lavender to my Epsom salt bath or adding a drop to some coconut oil to kick my moisturizer up a notch.
 A drop of Frankincense is wonderful as perfume and amazing for skin health!
 Just make sure you choose a reputable brand.
-You can buy them at retail, or wholesale— whatever fits your needs!

 2. Non-GMO corn starch for DIY Dry Shampoo

 You know those days where you just don’t have quite enough reason to get your hair all pretty, but you still want to hide any grease that might blow your cover?
 That’s where this easy DIY dry shampoo comes in!
 Just wash out an old spice container that has a cap for sprinkling and fill with non-GMO corn starch.
 Then keep the container on hand for all those days you just need to extend your last shampoo a day longer!